Manjack21/emoji-quiz/README.md

 # emoji-quiz
-A small web based game with trivia expressed with emojis
+A small web based game about trivia expressed with emojis

+## How to play?
+Describe any word, e.g. a song or movie title, a person, a everyday object, with emoji and ask your friends which word you typed.